Vintage Brass Rubbing of (1) John Elinebrygge and his Wife & (2) Baby (9449)

 *Both pictures have Anti-Glare Glass fronts*

 In the medieval and early modern eras (ca. 1200–1600), a new type of funeral art appeared in western Europe.
-Tombs inside churches, often of wealthy or powerful people, were topped with large decorative stone or brass plaques, replacing an earlier tradition of thee-dimensional sculpture.
+Tombs inside churches, often of wealthy or powerful people, were topped with large decorative stone or brass plaques, replacing an earlier tradition of three-dimensional sculpture.
 The brasses served as memorials to the men and women who lay beneath, sometimes containing heraldic symbols or other visual references to their status in society.

 Creating rubbings from monumental brasses was a popular pastime in the Victorian era that experienced a revival in the mid–twentieth century.